Yttrium aluminium garnet

 Yttrium aluminium garnet (YAG, Y3Al5O12) is a synthetic crystalline material of the garnet group.
 It is a cubic yttrium aluminium oxide phase, with other examples being YAlO3 (YAP) in a hexagonal or an orthorhombic, perovskite-like form, and the monoclinic Y4Al2O9 (YAM).

 Due to its broad optical transparency, low internal stress, high hardness, chemical and heat resistance, YAG is used for a variety of optics.
 Its lack of birefringence (unlike sapphire) makes it an interesting material for high-energy/high-power laser systems.
-Laser damage levels of YAG ranged from 1.1 to 2.2 kJ/cm² (1064 nm, 10 ns).
+Laser damage levels of YAG ranged from 1.1 to 2.2 kJ/cm2 (1064 nm, 10 ns).

 YAG, like garnet and sapphire, has no uses as a laser medium when pure.
 However, after being doped with an appropriate ion, YAG is commonly used as a host material in various solid-state lasers.
 Rare earth elements such as neodymium and erbium can be doped into YAG as active laser ions, yielding Nd:YAG and Er:YAG lasers, respectively.
-Cerium-doped YAG (Ce:YAG) is used as a phosphor in cathode ray tubes and white light-emitting diodes, and as a scintillator.
+Cerium-doped YAG (Ce:YAG) is used as a phosphor in cathode-ray tubes and white light-emitting diodes, and as a scintillator.

 Gemstone YAG

 YAG for a period was used in jewelry as a diamond and other gemstone simulant.
 Colored variants and their doping elements include: green (chromium), blue (cobalt), red (manganese), yellow (titanium), blue/pink/purple (neodymium, depending on light source), pink, and orange.
 As faceted gems they are valued (as synthetics) for their clarity, durability, high refractive index and dispersion, and occasionally properties like simulating alexandrite's color-changing property.
 The critical angle of YAG is 33 degrees.
 YAG cuts like natural garnet, with polishing being performed with alumina or diamond (50,000 or 100,000 grit) on common polishing laps.
 YAG has low heat sensitivity.

 As a synthetic gemstone YAG has numerous varietal and trade names, as well as a number of misnomers.
-Synonymous names include: alexite, amamite, circolite, dia-bud, diamite, diamogem, diamonair, diamone, diamonique, diamonite, diamonte, di'yag, geminair, gemonair, kimberly, Linde simulated diamond, nier-gem, regalair, replique, somerset, triamond, YAIG, and yttrium garnet.
+Synonymous names include: alexite, amamite, circolite, christmas garnet (specifically Cr:YAG), dia-bud, diamite, diamogem, diamonair, diamone, diamonique, diamonite, diamonte, di'yag, geminair, gemonair, kimberly, Linde simulated diamond, nier-gem, regalair, replique, somerset, triamond, YAlG, and yttrium garnet.
 Production for the gem trade decreased after the introduction of synthetic cubic zirconia; as of 1995 there was little production.
 Some demand exists as synthetic garnet, and for designs where the very high refractive index of cubic zirconia is not desirable.